ggarrett13/cysofa/README.rst

  INSTALL_DIR = **cysofa-install-directory**/cysofa/src/cysofa/cypyx/cylib

 * Run the sofa makefile as instructed by sofa documentation
-* Navigate to FINISH INSTRUCTIONS
+* Navigate to your cysofa installation directory (where the makefile is located) and run the makefile.
+This will build and install cysofa into your python library.

 Testing
 =======